vatesfr/xen-orchestra/@xen-orchestra/vmware-explorer/vectura/docs/explanation/how-a-disk-is-read.md

 API vSphere clients use.
 Vectura makes four calls on it, hand-rolled HTTP/1.1 with a small XML body each:

-1. `RetrieveServiceContent`, to learn what it is talking to.
-A vCenter answers with an `apiType` of `VirtualCenter` and is refused: the disk files live on the host, and only the host's own `hostd` can hand out a ticket for them.
+1. `RetrieveServiceContent`, to find the session manager.
+An ESXi host and a vCenter answer alike.
 2. `Login`, with the user name and the password from `VECTURA_PASSWORD`.
    The host sets a session cookie.
 3. `RetrieveInternalContent`, to reach the NFC service.
 4. `NfcGetVmFiles`, with the virtual machine's managed object reference.
    The host answers with a ticket: an opaque string, the port to use, and the SHA-1 thumbprint of the certificate that port presents.
+A vCenter also names the ESXi host that holds the virtual machine, and the data port is opened on that host; an ESXi host leaves the name out, and the data port is its own.

 At the end, `Logout` closes the session.
 Between the two, the management session is idle; the disk goes through the other port.